ashneetrathore/SudokuSolver/README.md

 `q` is the number of columns in a subgrid.\
 `m` is the number of pre-filled cells in the board.

-Here are some typical Sudoku board sizes, their corresponding `p`x`q` subgrid dimensions, and the recommended number of pre-filled cells `m`
+Here are some typical Sudoku board sizes, their corresponding `p`x`q` subgrid dimensions, and the recommended number of pre-filled cells `m`:
 | Board Size | `p`×`q`   | Recommended `m`|
 |------------|-----------|----------------|
 | 9×9        | 3×3       | 7              |